Orange-OpenSource/hurl/docs/request.md

 order: newest
 ```

-> Query parameters in query parameter section are not url encoded.
+> Query parameters in query parameter section are not URL encoded.

-When query parameters are present in the url and in a query parameters section, the resulting request will
+When query parameters are present in the URL and in a query parameters section, the resulting request will
 have both parameters.

 ### Headers